Castor oil

 Castor oil is a vegetable oil pressed from castor beans, the seeds of the plant Ricinus communis.
 The seeds are 40 to 60 percent oil.
 It is a colourless or pale yellow liquid with a distinct taste and odor.
-Its boiling point is 313 C and its density is 0.961 g/cm^{3}.
+Its boiling point is 313 C and its density is 0.961 g/cm3.
 It includes a mixture of triglycerides in which about 90 percent of fatty acids are ricinoleates.
 Oleic acid and linoleic acid are the other significant components.

-Some 270,000–360,000 tonnes (600–800 million pounds) of castor oil are produced annually for a variety of uses.
-Castor oil and its derivatives are used in the manufacturing of soaps, lubricants, hydraulic and brake fluids, paints, dyes, coatings, inks, cold-resistant plastics, waxes and polishes, nylon, and perfumes.
+Some 270000–360000 tonnes of castor oil are produced annually for a variety of uses, including soaps, lubricants, hydraulic and brake fluids, paints, dyes, coatings, inks, cold-resistant plastics, waxes and polishes, nylon, and perfumes.

 Etymology

 The name probably comes from a confusion between the Ricinus plant that produces it and another plant, the Vitex agnus-castus.
 An alternative etymology, though, suggests that it was used as a replacement for castoreum.